rarebkcat/rarebkcat.github.io/_pages/DCRM-manuals/dcrmb.md

 Note: Vol. 2 was never published
 5C.
 Illustration
 5C1.
 General rule
 5C1.1.
-To indicate the presence of illustration, use the abbreviation “ill.” after the statement of extent.
+To indicate the presence of illustration, use the abbreviation "ill." after the statement of extent.
 8 v. : ill.
 492 p. : ill.